ScriptJayT/Articles/The Electron Saga/Elec-3.md

 ```

 It works by using the fetch-api and a DOMParser object.
-When a button is clicked, the class checks which sheet it links to and fetches the file with, well `Fetch`.
+When a button is clicked, the class checks which sheet it links to and fetches the file with, well, `Fetch`.
 A plain text-string is returned; which is passed on to a DOMParser.
-This js-object is able to transform our plain string back to html.
+This JS-object is able to transform our plain string back to HTML.
 Then we use the good old DOM-api to query our content-blocks
 (`<header-content>` `<main-content>` `<footer-content>`)
 At last it's just a matter of removing the old content from our index.html and pasting in the new content to have our final result.